pcloup/volterra-workshop-10x/docs/class3/module1/lab2/lab2.rst

     terraform plan
     terraform apply

-* Get your kubeconfig file from yoru Azure AKS :
+* Get your kubeconfig file from your Azure AKS :

   .. code-block:: Terminal